galen-topper/scraper/README.md

 # Directory Scraper

-A generalized, high-performance directory scraper that uses LLM-assisted selector inference to extract structured data from any web directory.
+A generalized directory scraper that uses an LLM to define the selectors used to extract data from almost any web directory.

-## Features

-- 🤖 **LLM-Powered**: Uses GPT-4 to automatically infer CSS selectors from HTML
-- ⚡ **High Performance**: Async/await architecture with concurrent requests
-- 🔄 **Pagination Support**: Automatically detects and follows pagination links
-- 🎯 **Schema-Based**: Extract any fields you define via a simple schema
-- 🧹 **Data Cleaning**: Automatic normalization and validation of extracted data
-- 🌐 **Generalized**: Works across different directory structures

 ## Installation